pombreda/gitbo/README.md

 - Submit pull request

 ##Setting Up Gitbo
 We have included a bootstrap script that sets-up the application, which requires [Memcached](http://memcached.org/) and [Redis](http://redis.io/) to be installed on the system.
 The script may prompt you to install these programs if you don't already have them installed.

+For the bootstrap script to work below we are assuming that you have SQLite installed.
+If you do not, then you likely want to customize your `database.yml` file before you run the script.

 ###Easy Set-Up
 1. Clone the repo